dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_Getting Started with NRSDK.md

 <img src="https://raw.githubusercontent.com/dengxian-xreal/Images/main/image-20240509163825424.png" alt="Your Image Description" class="center-image"/>
 <figcaption>NR Project Config</figcaption>
 </figure>
-By selecting VISION, NRSDK will automatically attempt to adapt to XREAL Air, XREAL Air 2 or XREAL Air 2 Pro even if you had implemented NRSDK features that are based on RGB Camera (plane detection, image tracking, hand tracking, recording, etc. See [Device Compatibility](https://xreal.gitbook.io/nrsdk/nrsdk-fundamentals/xreal-devices/compatibility) for details).
+By selecting VISION, XREAL SDK will automatically attempt to adapt to XREAL Air, XREAL Air 2 or XREAL Air 2 Pro even if you had implemented XREAL SDK features that are based on RGB Camera (plane detection, image tracking, hand tracking, recording, etc. See [Device Compatibility](https://xreal.gitbook.io/nrsdk/nrsdk-fundamentals/xreal-devices/compatibility) for details).
 However, be aware that the actual behavior of the adapted application may differ from your initial intent.

 If you only want the application to run on a specific device (Light/Air), you may arbitrarily specify a single target device.
-In this way, NRSDK will not try to adapt automatically, and the app will not run on unsupported devices.
+In this way, XREAL SDK will not try to adapt automatically, and the app will not run on unsupported devices.

 - support Multi Resume: This feature allows for different displays on the main screen (phone) and the secondary screen (glasses).
 When the AR app is sent to the background, the glasses continue to display the AR application, while the phone screen can show any 2D app.
 Essentially, this is dual-screen display functionality.
 This option is enabled by default, and after adding this feature, it requires permission on the phone upon first use.